Why do some students struggle with maths? And what can be done to help them?

 The game-changing technology behind the full range of EdAlive’s websites

-EdAlive’s other Online Learning websites also incorporate equivalent technology – Typing Tournament Online, Words Rock Online, Baggin’ the Dragon Maths Online and Volcanic Panic Reading Success Online.
-Our research indicates that students using these websites are also making remarkable learning progress.
+EdAlive’s other online learning websites feature equivalent technology – Typing Tournament, Words Rock, Baggin’ the Dragon Maths and Volcanic Panic Reading Success.
+Research indicates that students using these websites are also making remarkable learning progress.